Ed on Car002.png

 — Ry Cooder

-Ash Grove Film, LLC
+The Company: Ash Grove Film, LLC

 Based out of Los Angeles, California, Ash Grove Film LLC is producing this documentary.
 Its principals are Jolie Pearl, Jerry Kay and Fred Aronow.
 It was founded in 2015 with the cooperation of Ash Grove Music, Inc., a non-profit foundation whose mission was to continue the legacy of the original Ash Grove club through concerts, lectures, community performances, support for young artists and other initiatives that support roots and folk music and related arts in the Los Angeles area.
 In 2019 Ash Grove Music, Inc. was folded into the operations of a sister-organization, GetLit, where that work continues.

-Executive Producer / Director : Fred Aronow
+Director / Producer : Fred Aronow

-Producer : Samuel Curtis
+Producer : Jed Riffe

 PROJECT STATUS